 As a minimum, it is suggested that you carry at least one knife, preferably a fixed blade knife suitable for heavy-duty tasks and self-defence.
 In addition to this, it is also suggested that you include a multitool in your bag.
 The multi-tool should include a can opener, screwdriver, pliers, and wire cutter.
 You can also add some redundancy to the bag by including a small pocket knife or two as a back-up.

 A typical list of tools and equipment you can consider having with you when you leave your house (either on your body or in your bag) can include the following:

 In addition to the above, if you believe you will be encountering multiple wire fences along your journey, include a wire or small bolt cutter in your bag.
 The benefit of going through, instead of around a fence might make up for the added weight.
-A final suggestion is to consider the value of adding a quality machete in your pack.

 Category 6: Lighting

 There are various options to consider when adding lighting equipment to your bug out bag.
 Due to the importance of light, it is often suggested to have at least 2 sources of light, and you can consider both electrical and non-electrical types.
 There are generally three situations where you will need light.